J-Braham/Mean-Smothering-Poison/README.md

 # iCaRL CIFAR-100 Backdoor

 Continual learning with **iCaRL** on CIFAR-100, with a **Narcissus** backdoor attack injected into Task-0 training data.
+My code was majority run in notebooks for ease of testing so there may be unused functions lying around.
+Also avalanche is suprisingly difficult to deconstruct and reconstruct a dataset.

 ## Setup